mnishanth02/turboRepo-shadcn-ui-starterKit/README.md

-# Zealer Zone starter Template
+# Turborepo shadncn/ui starter Template

 This is an starter pnpm Turborepo Template with shadcn ui shared accross apps.